stevending1st/freeCodeCamp/curriculum/challenges/english/21-a2-english-for-developers/learn-how-to-have-a-conversation-about-preferences-and-motivations/task-19.md

 ### --feedback--

-It suggests arranging ideas or concepts in a systematic manner, which is not the same the word.
+It suggests arranging ideas or concepts in a systematic manner, which is not the same as the word.

 ---